Etowah Station FAQ's

 Is the train accessible for wheelchairs?

-Historic rail cars and stations were built before the advent of technology which accommodates people with special needs.
-Our rail cars and the Copperhill station were not designed to accommodate wheelchairs safely.
+Historic rail cars were built before the advent of technology which accommodates people with special needs.
+Our rail cars were not designed to accommodate wheelchairs safely.
 The Americans with Disabilities Act (ADA) recognizes the limitations of such historic rail equipment and expressly exempts trains and stations of this type from accessibility requirements.
 Though we cannot accommodate wheelchair use or access within our historical passenger cars, all persons who can board the train themselves and occupy a standard passenger seat are welcome and encouraged to ride.